adamroyle/smtp-catcher/README.md

 ## How does it work?

 1. When an email is sent using PHP's mail() function, the email is piped through to the smtp_catcher.php script.
-2. The smtp_catcher.php script saves the email into a local folder as a .emlx file.
+2. The smtp_catcher.php script saves the email into a local folder as a .eml file.
 3. The email is opened through Apple Mail and displayed on the screen (woo!).

 ## Why should I use this?